Tutorial 6 - Simulate Thermal Performance

 colorbar

 Let us modify the heat transfer coefficients and rerun the simulation to observe the effects.
+We set the default heat exchange to zero so that heat exchange can only occur through the tabs.

 jsonstruct.ThermalModel.externalHeatTransferCoefficientTab = 100;